Insight • Design craft

 • Mobile viewport

-Vibrant colors create specific accessibility challenges.
-Bold palettes can easily fail contrast requirements.
+Vibrant colours create specific accessibility problems.
+Bold palettes can fail contrast requirements quickly.

 WCAG contrast requirements